Inside the Systems

 Delays are common.
 Prior authorization takes days to weeks.
 During this time, patients wait for needed treatments.
 For urgent situations, delays can cause harm.
 Even non-urgent delays cause pain, anxiety, and disease progression.

 Administrative burden is enormous.
 Physicians and staff spend hours weekly on prior auth requests and appeals.
-This time diverts from patient care.
-The cost of compliance is borne by providers but ultimately by patients through reduced access.
+With physicians completing an average of 41 prior authorizations per week, the cumulative time diverted from patient care is staggering.
+The cost of compliance is borne by providers but ultimately by patients through reduced access and higher overhead costs passed along in pricing.

 Denials happen even when treatment is appropriate.
 Prior auth denials don't always reflect clinical judgment.
 They may result from documentation technicalities, reviewer error, or overly rigid criteria.
-Doctors report frequent denials for clearly appropriate treatments.
+In AMA surveys, 34% of physicians report that prior authorization has led to a serious adverse event for a patient in their care, including hospitalization, life-threatening complications, or disability.

 Requirements change without notice.
 Drugs or procedures previously covered may suddenly require prior auth.
 Patients stable on medications may face disruption when authorizations expire or requirements change.
 The instability creates anxiety and interruptions.